 waters flowing in the eastern rivers.
 This is one of the biggest advantages

-that the Union of India has received pursuant to the treaty.
+that the Union of India has received in pursuant of the treaty.

 I believe that India is a